ATTORNEY PROFILE

 Since founding a private practice in 2009, Ms. Ms. Shortell has fought and won landmark civil rights victories and everyday battles for clients, including but not limited to the following:

-• Brokered millions of dollars in negotiated severance agreements for corporate executives, professionals, and other employees.
+- Brokered millions of dollars in negotiated severance agreements for corporate executives and professionals.

 SEASONED FAMILY LAW PRACTITIONER